 If the meeting organiser won’t do it - step up as a participant and show how it’s done - this is your time being wasted.

 Don’t allow phones, laptops, etc to be used in the meeting.
 You really can’t give your attention to two things at once.
 If it can’t wait, it goes outside.

 You must keep minutes/notes.
-This is best done by someone else – preferably someone who does not need to be a major participatant in the discussions.
+This is best done by someone else - preferably someone who does not need to be a major participatant in the discussions.
 Record who attended, who was missing, and the outcome of each agenda item.
-Collect any information/data documents to attach, record decisions made and tasks assigned as they happen.
+Collect any information/data documents to attach, record decisions made.
 You do not need to record who said what, unless it’s a formal motion that’s proposed and seconded.
 For important decisions, you may want to briefly record how the decision was reached, e.g., what was considered, rejected etc.

 You must respect the time of your attendees.
 If you’re an attendee and not getting that respect, consider leaving after the time you agreed to commit has passed.

 At the close of the meeting, verbally summarise what’s happened - major decisions, follow-ups and next actions - and send the minutes to all the attendees within 24 hours.